-- 2.1 Monitoring of changes of forest areas (deforestation and forestation) - 2.2 Monitoring of forest area changes within forests - 2.3 Estimating carbon stocks and stock changes - 2.4 Estimation of carbon emissions and removals - 2.5 Estimating GHG's emissions from biomass burning - 2.6 Estimation of uncertainties - 2.7 Methods to address emerging issues - 2.8 Guidance on reporting - 2.9 Evolving technologies
+- 2.1 Monitoring of changes of forest areas (deforestation and forestation) - 2.2 Monitoring of forest area changes within forests - 2.3 Estimating carbon stocks and stock changes - 2.4 Estimation of carbon emissions and removals - 2.5 Estimating GHG's emissions from biomass burning - 2.6 Estimation of Uncertainties - 2.7 Methods to address emerging issues - 2.8 Guidance on reporting - 2.9 Evolving technologies

-Chapter 3 presents practical examples on the operational application of methods described in Chapter 2, with recommendations for capacity building.
+Chapter 3 presents Practical Examples on the operational application of methods described in Chapter 2, with recommendations for capacity building.

 Sections 2.1 and 2.2 present the state of the art for data and approaches to be used for monitoring forest area changes at the national scale in tropical countries using remote sensing imagery.
-It includes approaches and data for monitoring changes of forest areas (i.e. deforestation and forestation) in section 2.1 and for monitoring of changes within forest land (i.e. forest land remaining forests land, e.g. forest degradation) in section 2.2.
+It includes approaches and data for monitoring changes of forest areas (i.e. deforestation and forestation) and for monitoring of changes within forest land (i.e. forest land remaining forests land, e.g. forest degradation).
 It includes general recommendations (e.g. for establishing historical reference scenarios) and detailed recommended steps for monitoring changes of forest areas or in forest areas.